-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991) - Covid 19 Supporting Children and Young People with SEND as Schools and Colleges Prepare for a Wider Opening (June 2020)

 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Sarah Kerrison in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by Sarah Kerrison in liaison with the Headteacher, SEND Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
-Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
+In compliance with the new SEND Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEND Support.
 (This category replaces the categories of School Action and School Action Plus).
 Their provision will be identified and progress monitored via Individual Provision Mapping.

-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND, including those identified as Gifted and Talented.